At DICE and EA, we are committed to creating the best games for you, our players.

 The Playtesting program gives you an opportunity to catch a glimpse of games that are in development before anyone else!
-Your input really does matter to us, and the Playtest programme is a great way to give your feedback to the devs on what you like, and don’t like!
+Your input really does matter to us, and the Playtest program is a great way to give your feedback to the developers on what you like, and don’t like!

 A Typical Session